-The Australian golf course ratings have been released by Golf Australia leading to lots of debate about Australia’s toughest courses.
+The Australian golf course ratings have been released by Golf Australia leading to a debate about Australia’s toughest courses.

 The short answer is: well yes, kinda.